fklemme/KBot/README.md

 # Build
 - Change the path in `StarcraftPath.props` to match your installation of Starcraft Broodwar.
-- If you don't use Visual Studio 2017, you might need to copy your own build of BWAPI to `BWAPI/lib`.
+- The solution file is for Visual Studio 2017, but you need the Visual Studio 2013 Platform Toolset (v120) for building.